ifBars/ScheduleLua-Docs/docs/guide/installation.md

 ### ScheduleLua Not Loading

 If ScheduleLua isn't loading:
+- Verify that you're using the correct Steam branch ("alternate" or "alternate-beta") as ScheduleLua only works with the Mono version of the game
 - Verify that `ScheduleLua.dll` is in the correct location (`Schedule 1/Mods/`)
 - Check that `moonsharp.dll` is in the correct location (`Schedule 1/UserLibs/`)
 - Look for error messages in the MelonLoader console logs